Ragdata/.github/.github/CONTRIBUTING.md

 1. Fork this project and clone it locally
 2. Create a new branch from the master branch and give it a descriptive name followed by the issue number, if applicable (format: `feature/<new feature> [#issue]` or `fix:<bug> [#issue]`)
 3. AFTER completing development AND TESTING, submit a new _Pull Request_
-	1. (note that your commit message MUST follow the [Conventional Commits Guidelines][conventional-commits], otherwise it will fail the PR check)
+	1. (note that your commit message should generally follow the [Conventional Commits Guidelines][conventional-commits], although I don't follow or enforce the guidelines as strictly as others)

 [`^ Top`](#toc)